 Keep in mind: It does not come with a spare set of keys.

-Good for: Older kids ready to drive (well…almost).
+Good for: Older kids ages 3 and up who are ready to drive (well…almost).

 Why it’s great: This ultra-cool tricked out Harley Davidson pedal-powered trike is sure to make quite the impression with the neighborhood gang!
 With its oversized pedals for little riders and a stable wheelbase and easy-grip handlebars, little riders are sure to have a blast.
 The cool Harley decals make this a stand out big wheel.